-Compared to the rest of the New York City market, the Hell's Kitchen submarket has greater rates, and you'll need to pay a premium to be in this hot submarket.
+Compared to the rest of the New York City market, the Hell's Kitchen submarket has lower rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 40 listings have been made available, which means office spaces are probably going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About 18% of the listings in the Hell's Kitchen are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 40 listings have been posted online, which means office spaces most likley are leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 88% of the listings in the Hell's Kitchen are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,110 sqft, there are still 0 listings below 2,000 sqft.
-Most properties in this area are approximately 6 floors.
+Even though the median size is 3,300 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this market are close to 6 stories.
 Most buildings in this region were built in 1928 and are Class A.